Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Scrambling of information in the environment

-The OTOC function is related to the commutator between $V(0)$ and $W_{\tau}(T)$ as $\mbox{Re}[F_{\tau} (T)] = \{1- \left<[W_{\tau} (T) ,V(0)]^2\right> /2\} $.
-As T becomes larger and $ W_{\tau}(T) $ gets more distant from $ W_{\tau}(0) $, the commutator $ [W_{\tau}(T),V(0)] $ increases and the OTOC decreases.
+The OTOC function is related to the commutator between $V(0)$ and $W_{\tau}(T)$ as $\mbox{Re}[F_{\tau} (T)] = \{1- \left<|[W_{\tau} (T) ,V(0)]|^2\right> /2\} $.
+As $ T $ becomes larger and $ W_{\tau}(T) $ spreads away from $ W_{\tau}(0) $, the commutator $ [W_{\tau}(T),V(0)] $ increases and the non-local OTOC decreases.
 Physically, what happens is that as the SECs grow, the environment interaction $ \H_E $ has access to a larger subset of correlated spins and the number of swaps that effectively scramble information increases.
-Therefore, the OTOC decay quantifies the level of sensitivity of quantum information to perturbations in the environment.
+Therefore, the decay of this non-local OTOC quantifies the level of sensitivity of quantum information to perturbations in the environment.

-In Fig.~\ref{Fig:scrambling}b, the result of the OTOC decay is presented for various evolution and perturbation times.
-When $\tau=0$, the state of the central spin is completely refocused (revived) and $F_{\tau=0} (T)=1$ for all $T$.
+In Fig.~\ref{Fig:scrambling}~(b), the result of the non-local OTOC decay is presented for various evolution and perturbation times.
+When $\tau=0$, the state of the central spin is completely refocused (revived) and $F_{\tau=0} (T)=1$ for any $T$.
 This happens because the information that is initially encoded in the central spin is not lost during the evolution time.
 It is simply stored in the form of multi-spin correlations between the system and the environment spins from the connected group.
 By reversing the evolution, the information can be recovered in the system.

 The refocusing degrades and the echo amplitude decays as $\tau$ increases.
 During the scrambling window, the flip-flop term of $\H_E$ swaps the states of coupled spin pairs in the environment.
 As a result, the subsequent evolution under the inverse of the system-environment Hamiltonian can only partially revive the initial state.
 This situation is aggravated by the existence of the non-connected group of environment spins, which do not develop correlations with the central spin during $T$, but may have their states swapped with those from the connected group during the scrambling window.
 Information that is shared with the non-connected group cannot be recovered, which ultimately leads to the loss of quantum information in the environment.
 Consequently, the sensitivity of shared quantum information to perturbations in the environment, depends on the scrambling window length as well as the size of connected and non-connected spin groups in the environment.